cetic/zwave2mqtt/README.md

 # zwave2mqtt

-This project allow to deploy zwave sensor network on raspberry pi 0w with docker and docker-compose.
-To manage all data collected, one local brocker is installed (mosquitto).
+This project allows to deploy zwave sensor network on Raspberry Pi 0w with docker and docker-compose.
+To manage collected data, a local brocker is installed (mosquitto).

 ## Getting Started

-To deploy the service you need to install raspbian on your raspberry pi 0w : [download raspbian](https://www.raspberrypi.org/downloads/raspbian/)
+To deploy the service, you need to install raspbian on your Raspberry Pi 0w : [download raspbian](https://www.raspberrypi.org/downloads/raspbian/)

 ### Prerequisites